These common faux pas will ensure that you’ll get cut from their story

 Here are the 11 most common ways to annoy a journalist and risk getting cut from a story.

 - Speaking in industry jargon.
-There is a reason people hire publicists: They know how to speak journalists’ language.
+There is a reason why people hire publicists: they know how to speak the same language as journalists.
 Publicists know what journalists are looking for, when they are looking for it, and how they want to consume it.
 If a reporter reaches out to you, do not start speaking in industry jargon.
 A reporter wants the simplest version that their readers will understand.
-They want you to break down your story in a way that makes sense to consumers—not to other people in your industry.
+They want you to break down the story in a way that makes sense to consumers—not to other people in your industry.
 They are coming to you because you’re an expert.
-Boil down your points so they are digestible to the masses.
+Boil down your talking points, quotes and sound bites so it is digestible to the masses.

 - Answering 10 hours later.
 Reporters are working on hard deadlines.
 Typically, a reporter is working on several different stories at once, not just the one they emailed you about.
 The sources that get back to them the fastest are most likely to be included in their story.
 If you answer them 10 hours later, they might already be working on their next story.
 If you see an email with “Press Request” or “Jane Doe from X News,” be sure to prioritize it.

-- Referring them to your publicist who doesn’t answer.
-If you hire a Publicist to handle your media, make sure they are responsible.
-The worst mistake you can make as a business owner is referring a journalist to your public relations firm, only to have them answer a week later.
+- Referring a reporter to your publicist who doesn’t answer.
+If you hire a Publicist to handle your media relations strategy, make sure they are responsible.
+The worst mistake you can make as a business owner is referring a journalist to your public relations firm, only to have them answer the media request a week later.
 If you notice your Publicist hasn’t answered a reporter within one to two hours, it’s time to find someone new.
 Your publicist should be optimizing your chances for press coverage, not diminishing them.

 - Blowing their story on social media.
-If a reporter invites you in to film a TV segment, listen very carefully to what they ask you to do.
+If a producer or reporter invites you to the studio to film a TV segment, listen carefully to what they ask you to do.
 If they say, “No photos or videos from this can be leaked on social media until after the story is published,” do not post anything.
 Recently, I filmed a behind the scenes segment for a story I was working on and the source leaked the entire story on Instagram Live.
 I will not include them in any further stories.
 If you’re that impatient for a story to go live that you have to leak it on social media, you don’t deserve to be in the story.

 - Asking multiple times when the story is coming out.
 Once a story is filed, a journalist has to deal with several other departments.
 First, the story has to pass through their editors.
 Then, the story may have to go through the art department.
-When the story comes back to you, there may be new edits you want, which starts the whole process again.
-A journalist does not owe you an explanation of when their story is live.
-If you’re concerned, set up a Google alert for the journalist’s name and outlet so that you receive a notification when it comes out.
+When the story comes back to you, there may be new edits, which starts the whole process again.
+A journalist does not owe you an explanation of when their story will be running live.
+If you’re concerned, set up a Google alert for the journalist’s name and media outlet so that you receive a notification when it comes out.
 Don’t annoy a journalist by asking when an article is coming out.
 Most of the time, they don’t know.

 - Copping an attitude.
-If a journalist is including you, do not harass them.
+If a journalist is including you in an article, do not harass them.
 A journalist is featuring your product and helping you increase sales, so if you cop an attitude with them, why would they ever want to include you?
 A journalist is not concerned with how prominently your product is featured; they’re concerned with the facts of the story.
 The more you make it about you, the less credibility you have.

 - Sending PDF’s.
-If a journalist asks for your press kit, do not send them a PDF.
-If a journalist has to copy and paste your PDF into word, many times the characters don’t show up or there is a break in the code.
+If a journalist asks for your electronic press kit, do not send a PDF.
+If a journalist has to copy and paste your PDF into Microsoft Word, the characters may not show up correctly or there may be a break in the code or formatting.
 You want to make their life easier, not harder.
-Also, be sure to include product “blurbs” or descriptions in whatever press materials you give them.
+Also, be sure to include product descriptions in the press materials you give them.
 If you ever wonder why certain products have longer descriptions than others, this is why.
-If you don’t give a journalist source material to pull from, your paragraph will be shorter.
+If you don’t give a journalist source material to pull from, your paragraph or mention will be most likely be shorter.

 - Sending broken Dropbox links.
 If a journalist asks for your press kit and you send them a Dropbox link, do not deactivate the link after one day.
 Most of the time, the journalist may not open up the Dropbox link until the night before their deadline.
 If you deactivated the link, how are they supposed to pull your information for the story?

 - Asking for changes after a story is published.
 Finally, if a journalist includes you in a story, do not badger them about making changes after the story goes live.
 If you want to ask them to change the spelling of your company name, that’s fine.
 But do not ask them to change what they have written about your company.
-Also, do not ask them to change website URL’s and descriptor text because your marketing manager said it would help you rank better on Google.
+Also, do not ask them to change a website URL or descriptor/anchor text because your marketing manager said it would help you rank better on Google.
 This is a completely inappropriate ask.
-You have control over your assets on your site, not over another publication’s.
+You have control of the assets on your web site, not over another publication’s.